Fate of Secondary Droplets Produced by High-speed Raindrops Interacting with a Liquid Pool: Methodology

 \subsection{Validation}

-For validation, simulation data from the single raindrop case (SR) are used to calculate two quantities representative of the impact morphology: the cavity radius $r_c$, defined as the radius of the circular interface at $y=0$, and the cavity depth $D_c$, defined as the distance between the deepest point of the cavity interface and the free surface at $y=0$.
-The full procedure for extracting $r_c$ and $D_c$ is detailed in appendix~\ref{app:cavity_geometry}.
-The time histories of $r_c$ and $D_c$ are presented in figure~\ref{figval}, showing good agreement with those reported in two reference studies~\citep{murphy2015splash,wang2023analysis}.
+For validation, simulation data from the single raindrop case SR are used to calculate four quantities representative of the impact morphology: the cavity radius $r_c$, defined as the radius of the circular interface at $y=0$, the cavity depth $D_c$, defined as the distance between the deepest point of the cavity interface and the free surface at $y=0$, the crown rim height $H_{\mathrm{rim}}$, defined as the distance between the base of the ligaments and the free surface at $y=0$, and the crown rim radius $r_{\mathrm{rim}}$, defined as the radial distance from the impact center to the crown rim at the identified rim height.
+The full procedure for extracting $r_c$, $D_c$, $H_{\mathrm{rim}}$, and $r_{\mathrm{rim}}$ is detailed in appendix~\ref{app:impact_geometry}.
+To assess grid convergence and grid independence, the time histories of $r_c$, $D_c$, $H_{\mathrm{rim}}$, and $r_{\mathrm{rim}}$ for the SR case are compared using $L_{\max}=10$, 11, and 12, as shown in figure~\ref{figval}.
+While the results for $L_{\max}=10$ and 11 deviate from those reported by~\citet{murphy2015splash} and~\citet{wang2023analysis}, the results for $L_{\max}=12$ show good agreement with these reference studies, suggesting that $L_{\max}=12$ is sufficient for capturing the impact morphology in the present study.

+In figure~\ref{figvalsec}, we compare the secondary droplet size distribution averaged over $0.57$--$4~\mathrm{ms}$ with those obtained over $0.2$--$4~\mathrm{ms}$ by~\citet{wang2023analysis} who used a higher resolution.
+A notable improvement in our distribution is observed when $L_{\max}$ is increased from $11$ to $12$.
+The remaining difference between our result and theirs is primarily attributed to temporal variability in the droplet production: for instance, their results have shown that the droplet number can vary by up to one order of magnitude between two time windows $0.2$--$2~\mathrm{ms}$ and $3$--$4~\mathrm{ms}$.
+Overall, this comparison suggests that the resolution used in the present study is sufficient to capture the dominant secondary droplet population.